aubreythompson/Daily-Palendar/readme.md

+#WIP
+Using this code to help me figure out how to send daily "gifts" via email.

 # Daily-Puzzle
 A simple python script using web scraping to send a mail containing a puzzle to recipients every 24 hrs.
 I have deployed the code on Heroku using Heroku CLI.
 APScheduler runs the worker process at regular intervals (every 24 hours)